ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 If one of them does not work, please try another one.
 If you need more help, head over to **#dev-support** [on our Discord](https://discord--gateway.optimism.io).

+Once you have the test ETH on Goerli, send it to [0x636Af16bf2f682dD3109e60102b8E1A089FedAa8](https://goerli.etherscan.io/address/0x636Af16bf2f682dD3109e60102b8E1A089FedAa8), you will get it on Optimism Goerli.

 ### Paradigm MultiFaucet

 [Paradigm's MultiFaucet](https://faucet.paradigm.xyz/) is an easy way to get ETH on many different testnets at the same time.
-Just sign in with Twitter and you'll automatically be sent 1 ETH, 1 wETH, 500 DAI, and 5 NFTs on the Optimism Kovan testnet.
+One of those networks is Goerli.

+### Goerli Faucet

+You can also get Goerli ETH [here](https://goerlifaucet.com/).

+### Kovan specific faucets

+These faucets are for the deprecated Kovan test network.

-### Perpetual Protocol Testnet Faucet
+#### Perpetual Protocol Testnet Faucet

 [Optifaucet](https://kovan.optifaucet.com/) gives you a small amount of ETH, and 10,000 USDC.
 They do this because you need USDC to [use their application](https://testnet.perp.exchange/).

-### Optimism Kovan Faucet
+#### Optimism Kovan Faucet

 [Optimism Faucet](https://optimismfaucet.xyz/) is a simple faucet for Optimism Kovan that drips ETH and DAI.
 Authenticate with github, enter your wallet address and you'll aumatically be sent 1 ETH and 100 DAI on the Optimism Kovan testnet.